RainEggplant/mips_pipeline_cpu/README.md

 ## Set up this project

-when opening the project after cloning it, do it by using `Tools -> Run Tcl Script...` and selecting the `mips_pipeline_cpu.tcl` file.
+When opening the project after cloning it, do it by using `Tools -> Run Tcl Script...` and selecting the `mips_pipeline_cpu.tcl` file.
 This will regenerate the project so that you can start to work.

+## VSCode Integration
+If you want to use VSCode to develop, please view this [link](https://github.com/RainEggplant/vscode-verilog-integration).

+After you set up the environment, remember to change `"systemverilog.launchConfiguration"` property in `.vscode/settings.json` to ensure that it contains the correct directories.

 ## About